 Google measures the SEO title (the title you see in the search engine results) in pixels instead of words.
-That is why the Yoast SEO plugin checks your title width instead of its length.
+That is why Yoast SEO checks your title width instead of its length.

 A left or right column next to the main content column of a web page.
-In the WordPress backend, you can find the Yoast SEO (Premium) settings in the sidebar.
+In WordPress and Shopify you can find the Yoast SEO settings in the sidebar.